 Pre-chilled or pre-cooled tulips bulbs have been given time to cool at 34-45 degrees for for 6 to 12 weeks before planting.
-Here at Menagerie, we take care of that step for you using our temperature and humidity controlled coolers.
-The same bulbs we offer in our pre-chilled tulip collection to our customers are the same varieties we chill and plant here on our farm.
+Here at Menagerie, we take care of that step for you using our temperature and humidity controlled coolers to insure the exceptional quality, health and viability of the bulbs.
+The same bulbs we offer in our pre-cooled tulip collection to our customers are the varieties we cool and plant here on our farm.

-WHY DO TULIP BULBS NEED TO BE PRE-CHILLED?
+WHY DO TULIP BULBS NEED TO BE PRE-COOLED?

-HOW LONG DO TULIP BULBS NEED TO BE PRE-CHILLED?
+HOW LONG DO TULIP BULBS NEED TO BE PRE-COOLED?

 The length time needed for pre-chilling varies depending on your location.
-In general, tulip bulbs should be pre-chilled for 6-12 weeks.
+In general, tulip bulbs should be pre-chilled for 6-14 weeks.
 The longer, the better!
-The good news is, you can’t over-chill bulbs.
+The good news is, you can’t over-cool bulbs.
 Just make sure you get them in the ground in the fall or early winter at the latest.

-WHAT HAPPENS TO TULIP BULBS THAT RECEIVE INSUFFICIENT CHILLING TIME?
+WHAT HAPPENS TO TULIP BULBS THAT RECEIVE INSUFFICIENT COOLING TIME?

-WHEN IS THE IDEAL TIME TO PLANT PRE-CHILLED TULIP BULBS?
+WHEN IS THE IDEAL TIME TO PLANT PRE-COOLED TULIP BULBS?